Salt | Know your nutrients | Waitrose

 Infants should not be given salt because their kidneys are not fully matured until they are one year old.

-Occasionally the GDA might not apply.
+Occasionally the RI might not apply.
 For example, during exercise salt is lost from the body through sweating, and muscle cramps may result if it's not replaced.

-All Waitrose own brand products are labelled with the sodium amount per 100g and per serving.
-Our products also carry the GDA for salt, plus the amount per serving, so you can see at a glance the amount of salt the food contains and how much it contributes to your daily intake.
-To calculate the amount of salt from sodium, simply multiply the sodium content by 2.5.
-Eg, if the food has a sodium level of 0.2g per serving, the amount of salt will be 0.2 x 2.5, which is equal to 0.5g salt per serving.
+All Waitrose own brand products are labelled with the amount of salt per 100g and per serving.
+Our products also carry the percentage RI for salt per serving on the front of pack, so you can see at a glance the amount of salt the food contains and how much it contributes to your daily intake.

 - Don't add salt to water for cooking vegetables.

 - Use herbs and spices, lemon and lime juice to flavour foods.